Limited Edition Lilac£49.99

 - Inspiratory muscle training enhances pulmonary O2 uptake kinetics and high-intensity exercise tolerance in humans

-- Inspiratory muscle training improves shuttle run performance in healthy subjects.
+- Respiratory muscle training improves swimming endurance in divers.

 Warm-up and Cool-down